Kim Ki-soo

-Kim Ki-soo (September 17, 1939 – June 10, 1997) was a South Korean former professional boxer who competed from 1961 to 1969.
+Kim Ki-soo (September 17, 1939 – June 10, 1997) was a South Korean professional boxer who competed from 1961 to 1969.
 He was South Korea's first world boxing champion, having held the undisputed World Boxing Association (WBA) and World Boxing Council (WBC) super-welterweight titles from 1966 to 1968.

 Amateur career

 Kim graduated from Kyung Hee University's College of Physical Education.
 He competed in boxing at the 1958 Asian Games in Tokyo, where he earned the gold medal of the welterweight division by defeating Soren Pirjanian of Iran, on points, in the final.
 He went on to represent South Korea as a welterweight at the 1960 Rome Olympic Games, where he defeated Henry Perry (Ireland) on points, but then lost to Nino Benvenuti (Italy) on points.

 Professional career

 Kim turned professional in 1961, winning the South Korean Junior Middleweight title on his pro debut.
 He captured the WBC, WBA and Lineal light middleweight title when he upset Nino Benvenuti by split decision in 1966.
 He defended the belt twice before losing it to Sandro Mazzinghi in 1968 by split decision.
 He retired the following year.